 The Company's operations and the demand for the Company's products can be significantly affected by outbreaks of disease among hogs and poultry (collectively "livestock") or attributed to livestock whether it occurs within the Company's production operations or in the operations of third parties.
 The meat industry across the world is integrated by a significant level of government regulated international trade regulations.
 Governments combat the spread of disease during outbreaks with measures that include among other things restrictions on the movement of meat and livestock between jurisdictions which results in supply excesses and shortages and price volatility which in some cases reaches extreme levels.
 In 2018 there was an outbreak of African Swine Fever in China which has since spread to other countries.
-While restrictions have been put in place by the foreign jurisdictions to contain the spread of the disease in hog populations there can be no assurance the outbreak will be contained, or that the outbreak will not spread to areas that supply the Company with live hogs or that additional restrictions will be put in place that will impede the Company's operations and financial condition.
+While restrictions have been put in place by the foreign jurisdictions to contain the spread of the disease in hog populations there can be no assurance the outbreak will be contained, or that the outbreak will not spread to areas that supply the Company with live hogs or that additional restrictions will be put in place that will impede the Company's access to other markets or create volatile market conditions.
+These could have a material adverse impact on the Company's operations and financial condition.
 In the longer term, the availability of livestock in the relative proximity of the Company's processing facilities may be impacted by climate change if the availability of feed grains in the relative proximity of its processing facilities is altered.